Thursdays @ 3:00pm

 Junior Curling will look and be a little different this year – in fact, our first day of curling has been put back . . . we are planning to start November 5th in order to better prepare.

-We plan to contact our families from last year very shortly (by email) to detail the changes.
-For those children requiring curling shoes from the equipment room – we will schedule a couple of specific evenings whereby families (only curlers and one parent please) attend to outfit their curler with curling shoes.
-These will be signed out and returned when our season is complete on March 11, 2021.
+We will be sending another email to families to detail the changes before Nov 5th.
+For those children requiring curling shoes from the equipment room – you need to contact Kate Horne.
+While you have missed the previously scheduled dates for shoe fitting, you will need to make arrangements with Kate for curlers and one parent please to come to the club.
+Shoes will be signed out and returned when our season is complete on March 11, 2021.

 SACC brooms will still be available for use.